jiayinchen/projects/README.md

 # projects

-this repository is some small code/projects that I did
+this repository has the code to the linkedLn like website that I create with some friends for a homework